PedCoelho/gather-town-scripts/README.md

 Experimenting with a **gather.town** frontend client scripting to implement things like:

-1. `drawMapAllPlayers.js`: An interactive minimap
+1. `drawMapAllPlayers.js`: An interactive minimap (with live heatmap of player positions)
 2. `autoMove.js`: A script that moves the player automatically in a set pattern of directions (or a random pattern)
 3. `playerInteracts.ts`: A script that logs data about player interactions with objects in a given space
 4. `goKartStation.js`: A script that manages a custom goKart Station object